STOM-Group/stom.chkwon.net/julia/plotting.md

 Read [this WikiBooks page](https://en.wikibooks.org/wiki/Introducing_Julia/Plotting) for an introduction.

-If you need a simple tool, select Gadfly.jl; if you need a powerful tool, select PyPlot.jl.
+If you need a simple tool, select Gadfly.jl.
+If you need a powerful tool, select PyPlot.jl.
+The power of PyPlot comes in at the cost of installing Python.

 ## PyPlot